 I expected the following day to be tough.
 The taxi ride from the hotel to Gurgaon, a city just southwest of Delhi and the residence of my couchsurfing host, was my second glimpse of India.
 I would quickly realize this too was plush.
 This city was merely a pile of weeds just ten years ago.
 Now the up-and-coming, well-to-do live with luxuries no different from the American upper class.
 Here are the same gated communities complete with swimming pools, spas, bowling alleys, maids, and personal drivers--except these are thirty floor high rises adjacent to rapid construction of more of the same.

 Here there are no boring moments.
 Every moment is climatic and without falling action.
 I have yet to find resolutions.
 Back in Gurgaon, after wondering the Delhi streets and alleys, I would sigh with the biggest relief.
-I'd think, "I'm finally home."

-Emily Dickinson called it first when she wrote,
+Emily Dickinson once wrote,

 I’ve been thinking a lot about the India I’ve experienced so far.
-In Delhi, I could never survive.
+In Delhi, I could not survive.
 In Agra, a brave woman.
 In Amritsar, I’d find something close to civil coexistence.
 I am quickly realizing that I could spend my entire time abroad here in India and not break the surface.
 India is not just a country but a continent.
 Each place is a force of its own contained within its atmosphere.
-I have not twisted my face into a grimace so often, and I have never grinned from ear to ear as frequent as in these past weeks.
+I have not twisted my face into a grimace so often, and I have never grinned from ear to ear as frequent as in these past days.